Drug information provided by: Merative, Micromedex®

-If you use this medicine for several days, it is important that your doctor check your progress to make sure that this medicine is working properly and to decide if you should continue to use it.
+If you use this medicine for several days, it is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly and to decide if you should continue to use it.

-If you develop any unusual or strange thoughts and behavior while using scopolamine transdermal, be sure to discuss it with your doctor.
+If you develop any unusual or strange thoughts and behavior while using scopolamine transdermal patch, be sure to discuss it with your doctor.
 Some changes that have occurred in people receiving this medicine are like those seen in people who drink too much alcohol.
-Other changes might be confusion, delusions, hallucinations (seeing, hearing, or feeling things that are not there), and unusual excitement, nervousness, or irritability.
+Other changes may be confusion, delusions, hallucinations (seeing, hearing, or feeling things that are not there), and unusual excitement, nervousness, or irritability.

 Tell the doctor in charge that you are using this medicine before having a magnetic resonance imaging (MRI) scan.
-Skin burns may occur at the site where the patch is worn during this procedure.
+The patch contains aluminum, which can cause skin burns at the application site during this procedure.
 Ask your doctor if the patch should be removed before having an MRI scan.
 You might need to put on a new patch after the procedure.

-Scopolamine transdermal will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that slow down the nervous system, possibly causing drowsiness).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; barbiturates or medicine for seizures; muscle relaxants; or anesthetics, including some dental anesthetics.
+Scopolamine transdermal will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that slow down the nervous system).
+Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or medicine for seizures, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you are using this medicine.

 Scopolamine transdermal may cause dry mouth.
 For temporary relief, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
 However, if your mouth continues to feel dry for more than 2 weeks, check with your medical doctor or dentist.
 Continuing dryness of the mouth may increase the chance of dental disease, including tooth decay, gum disease, and fungus infections.